Historical Significance or Value

 When goldmining was no longer economically viable, the Chinese who remained in the Tuapeka area worked in a variety of occupations.
 W.R.
 Mayhew notes that their hardworking ability to finish contracts was highly valued by farmers who employed them to clear land.
 He also notes that they kept market gardens, the produce from which they sold around the district.
 In addition they worked on the railways and as general farm labourers.

 Subsequent History of the Lawrence Chinese Camp:

-To the west of the garage is another brick structure.
-This small shed now measures 6.4 metres by 5.5 metres, but a section has been demolished and replaced with a timber lean-to structure.
-The building originally measured 10.5 metres by 5.5 metres.
+To the west of the garage is another brick structure, interpreted as a shed.
+This small shed originally measured 10.5 metres by 5.5 metres but now measures 6.4 metres by 5.5 metres.
+A section has been demolished and replaced with a timber lean-to structure.

 Apart from the standing structures, the most obvious other features consist of two filled wells and the raised bed of the old road through the camp site.
 The wells are brick lined, with cement plaster around the capping bricks.
 They are round, with an inside diameter of about 0.7m.
 Both are hard-filled to within a few inches of ground level.